Beta

 Citi / AAdvantage Executive World Elite Mastercard vs United Explorer Card

 Both are airline travel cards.
-The Citi / AAdvantage Executive World Elite Mastercard comes from Citi at $595/yr; the United Explorer Card from Chase at $95/yr.
+The Citi / AAdvantage Executive World Elite Mastercard comes from Citi at $595/yr; the United Explorer Card from Chase at $150/yr.
 Below: side-by-side specs, an opinionated verdict, and the FAQs people actually ask before applying.

 Bottom line

-If you're not sure you'll use premium perks, start with the United Explorer Card — its annual fee is significantly lower and the bonus values are similar.
+If you're not sure you'll use premium perks, start with the United Explorer Card, its annual fee is significantly lower and the bonus values are similar.
 Upgrade later if you find yourself using the higher-tier benefits.

 FeatureCiti / AAdvantage Executive World Elite MastercardUnited Explorer Card

-Annual fee$595$95
+Annual fee$595$150

-Sign-up bonus70,000 miles60,000 miles
+Sign-up bonus70,000 miles50,000 miles + 10,000 AU bonus

-Bonus value (est.)$980$780
+Bonus value (est.)$980$1,040

 Min spend to unlock bonus$7,000 in 3 mo$3,000 in 3 mo